kuspia/super/README.rst

     -target: target you want to predict

     Example:
-    If I want to use neural networks to classify whether someone is sick or not using the indian-diabetes dataset, then I would use this command to initialize a yaml file n.b. you may need to rename outcome column in .csv to sick:
+    If I want to use neural networks to classify whether someone is sick or not using the some dataset, then I would use this command to initialize a yaml file note that you may need to rename outcome column in .csv to sick:
     $ igel init -type "classification" -model "NeuralNetwork" -target "sick"
     """
-    $ igel init
+    $ init

-After running the command, an igel.yaml file will be created for you in the current working directory.
+After running the command, an ML_solver.yaml file will be created for you in the current working directory.
 You can check it out and modify it if you want to, otherwise you can also create everything from scratch.

 - Demo: